kegsmr/sc4mp-server/README.md

 ## Plugins
 Requests plugins from the server.
-(TODO: implement)

 #### Request
 ```